technomancy/leiningen/README.md

-Contributors are also welcome to request a free [Leiningen sticker](http://twitpic.com/2e33r1) by asking on the mailing list and mailing a SASE.
+Contributors are also welcome to request a free [Leiningen sticker](http://twitpic.com/2e33r1) by asking on the mailing list and mailing a self-addressed, stamped envelope.

 ## Building